Tag Archives: Jack Albertson

 More than just a children’s movie, Willy Wonka and the Chocolate Factory (1971) is a terrific, imaginative, fantasy film that is timeless and meant for all ages to enjoy.

-The mastery and creativity of the sets and art direction are astounding and the story is sweet, whimsical, and capturing.
-Often with children’s movies, we are treated to dumb or contrived stories that will entertain five-year-olds, but make adults bored or cringe.
+The mastery and creativity of the sets and art direction are astounding, and the story is sweet, whimsical, and captivating.
+Often, with children’s movies, we are treated to stories that are either dumb or contrived, which will entertain five-year-olds but bore or cringe adults.

 Willy Wonka and the Chocolate Factory is none of the above.
-It is intelligent and filled with magic and heart.
+It is intelligent, filled with magic, and has a heart.

-Charlie Bucket is a poor child whose mother washes clothes for a living.
+Charlie Bucket (Paul Ostrum) is a poor child whose mother earns a living by washing clothes.
 Along with his four bedridden grandparents, they live a meager existence in a small cottage somewhere in Europe.

 Particularly close with his Grandpa Joe, the two of them become obsessed with a contest held by mysterious Willy Wonka, the owner of an enormous chocolate factory nearby.

-The four other winners- Augustus Gloop, Veruca Salt, Violet Beauregarde, and Mike Teevee are all unique and creatively written characters- all spoiled brats in their way, so Charlie is the “normal” child and has a true rooting value to him.
+The four other winners- Augustus Gloop, Veruca Salt, Violet Beauregarde, and Mike Teevee are all unique and creatively written characters- all spoiled brats in their way, so Charlie is the “normal” child and has an actual rooting value to him.

-The film is bright and colorful within the walls of the factory which perfectly contrasts Charlie’s dreary existence in the outside world.
+The film is bright and colorful within the factory walls, which perfectly contrasts Charlie’s dreary existence in the outside world.

 The film is breathtaking and imaginative, filled with wonderment.

-Gene Wilder plays the role of Wonka as over-the-top and it works tremendously.
+Gene Wilder plays Wonka as over-the-top, and it works tremendously.

-All of the child actors play their roles competently as each character is distinguished from the others.
+All the child actors play their roles competently, and each character is distinguished from the others.

 I love the scary riverboat tunnel scene as it is frightening, psychedelic, and magnificent.
-I also love the contrast between the enchanting colorful second half to the bleakness of the first.
-The sets are some of my favorites in their lavishness.
+I also love the contrast between the enchanting, colorful second half and the bleakness of the first.
+The sets are among my favorites for their lavishness.

-Specifically, the relationship between Charlie and Grandpa Joe is wonderful.
+Specifically, the relationship between Charlie and Grandpa Joe is excellent.
 Grandpa Joe is a father figure to Charlie, but so is Willy Wonka in a completely different way.

-The greed of the children is also interesting and one hurrahs as each one gets his or her comeuppance.
+The children’s greed is also interesting, and one hurrah as each one gets their comeuppance.

 Other numbers such as “I’ve Got a Golden Ticket”, “Cheer up Charlie”, and “The Candy Man” are memorable.

-A film for the ages, Willy Wonka and the Chocolate Factory (1971) is a celebration of creative film and quite cerebral at times and is far superior to most children’s fantasy/musical films.
+A film for the ages, Willy Wonka and the Chocolate Factory (1971) is a celebration of creative filmmaking, quite cerebral at times, and far superior to most children’s fantasy/musical films.

 Skip the 2005 remake starring Johnny Depp and enjoy the original.